gilcrest/diygoapi/README.md

 ### Authentication and Authorization

 The remainder of requests require authentication.
 I have chosen to use [Google's Oauth2 solution](https://developers.google.com/identity/protocols/oauth2/web-server) for these APIs.
 To use this, you need to setup a Client ID and Client Secret and obtain an access token.
 The instructions [here](https://developers.google.com/identity/protocols/oauth2) are great.

-I recommend the [Google Oauth2 Playground](https://developers.google.com/oauthplayground/) once you get setup to be able to easily get fresh access tokens for testing.
+After Oauth2 setup with Google, I recommend the [Google Oauth2 Playground](https://developers.google.com/oauthplayground/) to obtain fresh access tokens for testing.

 Once a user has authenticated through this flow, all calls to services (other than `ping`) require that the Google access token be sent as a `Bearer` token in the `Authorization` header.

 - If there is no token present, an HTTP 401 (Unauthorized) response will be sent and the response body will be empty.
 - If a token is properly sent, the Google API is used to validate the token.
 If the token is invalid, an HTTP 401 (Unauthorized) response will be sent and the response body will be empty.
 - If the token is valid, Google will respond with information about the user.
 The user's email will be used as their username as well as for authorization that it has been granted access to the API.
 If the user is not authorized to use the API, an HTTP 403 (Forbidden) response will be sent and the response body will be empty.
 The authorization is currently hard-coded to allow for one email.
-Add your email at `/domain/auth/auth.go` in the Authorize function for testing.
+Add your email at `/domain/auth/auth.go` in the `Authorize` method of the `Authorizer` struct for testing.
 This is definitely not a production-ready way to do authorization.
 I will eventually switch to some [ACL](https://en.wikipedia.org/wiki/Access-control_list) or [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) library when I have time to research those, but for now, this works.

 So long as you've got a valid token and are properly setup in the authorization function, you can then execute all four operations (create, read, update, delete) using cURL.